THE WALK Bridge, TIME-2 and related projects

 This shortens overall track outages and construction duration while saving money through synergies created by combining individual projects with consistent design and construction teams.
 This comprehensive and pragmatic solution preserves and improves essential railroad assets in Norwalk and Connecticut for another 100 years.

-Several infrastructure initiatives include track and catenary upgrades along the New Haven Line and Danbury Branch, upgrades to the East Norwalk Train Station, replacement of four local railroad bridges along the New Haven Line, and roadway and utility improvements on Fort Point Street and East Avenue in East Norwalk.
+Several infrastructure initiatives include track and catenary upgrades along the New Haven Line, upgrades to the East Norwalk Train Station, replacement of four local railroad bridges along the New Haven Line, and roadway and utility improvements on Fort Point Street and East Avenue in East Norwalk.

 - The CP243 Interlocking Project